stephensong/elementary/README.md

 - Samsung Internet for Android 4 (3.8%)
 - UC Browser for Android 11.4 (9.1%)

-Once a release dips below 1% global market share _in its category_, the minimum supported version is bumped.
+Once a browser release dips below 1% global market share _in the browser's category_, the minimum supported version is bumped.
 Note that category share is higher than total market share.
 For example, Microsoft Edge has about a 1% total market share, but more than 3% in the desktop category and higher still among Windows users.

 ## Contributing

 To get involved in this project, or to submit bug reports and feature requests, please use the [issue tracker](https://github.com/kieranpotts/elementary/issues).
-Detailed instructions are provided in the CONTRIBUTING file.

 ## Credits